We have over 35 paid staff members who work across the county. See the location pages here for more detail about who works where.

 Frances Roberson, (Finance and Resources Manager)

-joined Centre 33 in 2009 and leads a team responsible for all aspects of finance and budgets and human resources, ensuring we are compliant with current legislation.
+Fran has worked at Centre 33 since 2009 and leads a team responsible for all aspects of finance and budgets and human resources, ensuring we are compliant with current legislation.
 Previously she was a Finance Director leading a start-up company to a turnover of 1.3million and Finance Manager for a local charity.
 She carries out consultancy work for local organisations mainly based around improving Finance systems and Quality Management and has a keen interest in supporting in her local community.
 She is currently involved in supporting the setup of a community youth group.

 Fiona Morrow (Senior Project Worker)